-In the years ended December 31, 2014, 2013 and 2012, one customer (consisting of ten affiliated companies) accounted for 20.6%, 18.4% and 17.2% of our total revenues, respectively.
+In the years ended December 31, 2015, 2014 and 2013, a group of 10 affiliated companies accounted for 17.9%, 20.6%, and 18.4% of our total revenues, respectively.
 We expect that a significant portion of our future revenues will continue to be dependent on a small number of customers.
 If we are unable to retain our key customers, or maintain our level of business with such customers, or, if we are unable to attract sufficient new business to compensate for the loss of or reduction in business from any of our key customers, our results of operations and financial condition would be adversely affected.